 The Model D app is a really great software iteration of the Minimoog.
 The phenomenal sound engine reproduces the warm analogue goodness with ease and the touch-optimized interface allows easy navigation.

-More Minimoog plugins:
+More about Minimoog Plugins:

 *Note: This article contains affiliate links that help us fund our site.
 Don’t worry: the price for you always stays the same!
 If you buy something through these links, we will receive a small commission.
 Thank you for your support!